 - Nominator's Supporting Statement: This statement is to be included within the principal nominator’s cover letter.
 The supporting statement should outline the qualifications of the nominee/paper for the specific award.
 The nominator’s supporting statement and letter should be no more than two pages.

-- A letter of endorsement.
+- A letter of endorsement (optional).
 The letter should be no longer than one page.

 Send complete nomination packet to TMS Awards.